-518 CONCLUSION
+CONCLUSION

-519 We combine high-resolution bathymetrical, and 2D and 3D seismic reflection datasets 520 to investigate the seabed morphology and sedimentary processes in the Gippsland 521 Basin, SE Australia.
-Our results show that:
+We combine high-resolution bathymetrical, and 2D and 3D seismic reflection datasets to investigate the seabed morphology and sedimentary processes in the Gippsland Basin, SE Australia.
+Our results show that the seabed morphology varies significantly between different regions of the Gippsland Basin.
+We reveal that in the Northern

-- East Australian Current influences the Northern region, causing slope failures and landslides-rich morphologies. - The Bass Cascade Current can initiate supercritical turbidity currents that cause cyclic steps, channels, gullies and canyons morphologies, significantly influencing the sedimentary processes in the Central and Southern regions. - 527 3.
-We indicate that oceanography, sedimentary evolution processes, seabed gradients, and tectonics have jointly contributed to the complexity of the seabedmorphology in the Gippsland Basin.

-4. Our study provides new insights into process interactions that influence seabed sedimentation and morphology, which are particularly pertinent to submarine constructions, geohazard mitigations and can be used for paleo-reconstruction interpretations.
+Region, the East Australian Current could prime slope failures and cause dominant landslide morphologies.
+In the Central and Southern regions, the Bass Cascade Current could initiate turbidity currents that cause a series of erosional morphologies.
+We indicate that oceanography, sedimentary evolution processes, seabed gradients, and tectonics have jointly contributed to the complexity of the seabed morphology in the Gippsland Basin.
+The results of our study could provide new insights into process interactions that influence seabed sedimentation and morphology, which are particularly pertinent to submarine constructions and geohazard mitigations and can be used for paleo-reconstruction interpretations.

-535 ACKNOWLEDGMENTS
+ACKNOWLEDGMENTS

-536 A grant from the Fundamental Research Funds of the Central Universities of China was 537 provided to conduct this research.
-The first author thanks the Shanghai Committee of Science and Technology (under Grant No. 23ZR1467800), Shanghai Sailing Program 538 539 (under Grant No. 22YF1450100) and the State Key Laboratory of Marine Geology (under Grant No. MGZ202303) for their financial support.
-We thank Geoscience 540 Australia for providing valuable seismic and multibeam bathymetry for the Gippsland 541 542 Basin.
-We also thank Prof. Guangfa Zhong and Wei Li, Dr. Chao Liang for their 543 supportive suggestions that enrich this work.
+A grant from the Fundamental Research Funds of the Central Universities of China was provided to conduct this research.
+The first author thanks the Shanghai Committee of Science and Technology (under Grant No. 23ZR1467800) and the State Key Laboratory of Marine Geology (under Grant No. MGZ202303) for their financial support.
+We thank Geoscience Australia for providing valuable seismic and multibeam bathymetry for the Gippsland Basin.
+We also thank Prof. Guangfa Zhong and Wei Li, Dr. Chao Liang for their supportive suggestions that enrich this work.

-544 FIGURE CAPTIONS
+FIGURE CAPTIONS

-545 Figure 1.
-(A) Regional map of Australia, showing the location of the study area and the 546 oceanographic setting.
+Figure 1.
+(A) Regional map of Australia, showing the location of the study area and the oceanographic setting.
 BCC, Bass Cascade Current; EAC, East Australian Current.
-The dashed yellow polygon indicates the location of Figure 1B, the solid black polygon 547 548 indicates the location of Figure 1C.
-(B) Seawater temperature map monitored on 14th 549 January, 2020, highlighting the pathway of the EAC and its associated eddies.
-Figure 1B is modified from the Integrated Marine Observing System (IMOS) of Australia 550 551 (http://oceancurrent.imos.org.au/index.php).
+The dashed yellow polygon indicates the location of Figure 1B, the solid black polygon indicates the location of Figure 1C.
+(B) Seawater temperature map monitored on 14th January, 2020, highlighting the speed and pathway of the EAC and the locations of its associated eddies.
+Figure 1B is modified from the Integrated Marine Observing System (IMOS) of Australia (http://oceancurrent.imos.org.au/index.php).
 (C) Zoom in view of the Gippsland Basin and the Bass Canyon.
-The pathway of the BCC is adopted from Tomczak (1985) and 552 Tomczak (1987).
-The pathway of the EAC is adopted from Lavering (1994) and Ridgway 553 and Hill (2009).
-The regional faults were modified after Hill et al. (1998) and O'Brien et 554 al. (2018).
-555
+The pathway of the BCC is adopted from Tomczak (1985) and Tomczak (1987).
+The pathway of the EAC is adopted from Lavering (1994) and Ridgway and Hill (2009).
+The regional faults were modified after Hill et al. (1998) and O'Brien et al. (2018).

 Figure 2.
-(A) Overview of hill-shaded seabed bathymetry map with contours (white dotted line) depicting the main morphologic features in the study area and the northarrow (white).
+(A) Overview of hill-shaded seabed bathymetry map with contours (white dotted line) depicting the main morphologic features in the study area and the north-arrow (white).
 (B) Seabed slope gradient map with interpretations, showing the key depositional elements, major canyon names, and location of 3D seismic datasets.

 Figure 3.
 (A) Shelf to Slope profile showing the upper-, middle- and lower part of the Northern slope.
 (B) Shelf to Slope profile depicting the upper-, middle- and lower part of the western Northern region.
 (C) Shelf-to-slope profile traversing across the Central shelf and slope regions.
-(D) Shelf to Slope profile illustrating the upper-, middle- and 566 lower part of the Southern region.
+(D) Shelf to Slope profile illustrating the upper-, middle- and lower part of the Southern region.
 See Figure 2B for locations.

-568 Figure 4.
+Figure 4.
 (A) Multibeam bathymetric map (in slope gradient) in the Northern region.

-569 (B) Seismic section across the Northern slope.
-(C) Bathymetric profile cut across the 570 gullies developed on the Northern slope.
-(D) Bathymetric profile extracted from the 571 long axis of Everard Canyon.
-(E) Cross-sectional bathymetric profile cutting across the 572 canyons in the lower slope area of the Northern region.
+(B) Seismic section across the Northern slope.
+(C) Bathymetric profile cut across the gullies developed on the Northern slope.
+(D) Bathymetric profile extracted from the long axis of Everard Canyon.
+(E) Cross-sectional bathymetric profile cutting across the canyons in the lower slope area of the Northern region.
 See Figure 4A for locations.
-573